A Port Macquarie holiday will deliver an endless supply of natural and man-made attractions to keep you coming back for more.

 For a short but rewarding option take the Old Bottlebutt 600-metre loop walk through the Burrawan State Forest to see the biggest ancient Red Bloodwood tree on record.
 For something a little more strenuous take the Diamond Head Loop Walk through Crowdy Bay National Park.
 The 4.3-kilometre loop begins at the campground and will guide you through dense forest and out onto dramatic headlands to reveal panoramic views of Crowdy Bay.

-As the home of the famous Koala Hospital, the Hello Koalas Sculpture Trail and the Billabong Zoo, getting up close and personal with our eucalypt-loving koala bears should be at the top of every visitor’s activity list.
+Looking for the best things for kids to do in Port Macquarie?
+As the home of the famous Koala Hospital, the Hello Koalas Sculpture Trail and the Billabong Zoo, getting up close and personal with our eucalypt-loving koala bears should be at the top of every visitor’s activity list, not just the kids.
 Adventurous adults and older kids should visit Port Macquarie’s outdoor go karting centre, or for a completely different experience, head to Lighthouse Beach to find the famous Port Macquarie Camel Safaris and climb atop these curious creatures for a meander along the shore.

 Markets & Wineries